kuhlman-labs/repo-ruleset-bot/README.md

   - When the app is installed to an Organization, it will deploy the defined ruleset to the Organization.
   - If the Ruleset gets deleted, the app will redeploy the ruleset to the Organization.
 - **Revert Changes**:
-  - If someone modifies the name, enforcement level, or rules of the ruleset, the app will revert the changes.
+  - If a user modifies the ruleset the app will revert the changes.
-- **Not Currently Supported**:
+- **Updating the Ruleset**:
-  - If someone modifies bypass actors, the app will not revert the changes since the bypass actors are not delivered in the `edited` payload currently, however this will change in the future.
+  - If the ruleset is updated, the app will redeploy the ruleset to the Organizations it is installed to.
+This is triggered by creating a release in the repository with the updated ruleset.

 ## Contributing